JC Castle Accounting

 How to Write a Check for Business Transactions

-Filling out a check for business transactions remains a vital skill.
-Despite the rise of electronic payments, checks continue to play an essential role in commercial payments.
+Filling out a check for business transactions is still an important skill.
+Even with electronic payments on the rise, checks continue to play an essential role in commercial payments.

 Check out this guide for step-by-step instructions on how to write a check and the common mistakes to avoid.